-- 1. This brief complies with the type-volume limitation of Federal Circuit Rules 29(b) and 32(b)(1).
-The brief contains 6,296 words, excluding the parts of the brief exempted by Federal Circuit Rule 32(b)(2) and Federal Rule of Appellate Procedure 32(f). - 2.
-This brief complies with the typeface requirements of Federal Rule of Appellate Procedure 32(a)(5) and the type style requirements of Federal Rule of Appellate Procedure 32(a)(6).
-The brief has been prepared in a proportionally spaced typeface using Microsoft Word in a 14 point Times New Roman font.
+1. This brief complies with the type-volume limitation of Federal Circuit Rules 29(b) and 32(b)(1).
+The brief contains 6,296 words, excluding the parts of the brief exempted by Federal Circuit Rule 32(b)(2) and Federal Rule of Appellate Procedure 32(f).

+2. This brief complies with the typeface requirements of Federal Rule of spaced typeface using Microsoft Word in a 14 point Times New Roman font.